Connect with us

 His widespread career success has helped him acquire a substantial fortune over the course of his illustrious football journey, with estimated career earnings exceeding $1 billion, according to Forbes.

-In 2021, Ronaldo became the first active team-sport athlete to reach $1bn in career earnings as he left Juventus to return to Man Utd in a blockbuster transfer.
+Ronaldo became the first active team-sport athlete to reach $1bn in career earnings in 2021 as he left Juventus to return to Manchester United in a blockbuster transfer.

 Transfer Fees